orxfun/orx-parallel/docs/using_wasm.md

 ### 2. Entry points for computations

-Notice that this is just an entry point; the actual computation is implemented in the `tsp_alg` module which intentionally avoids wasm dependencies.
+Notice that this is just an entry point; the actual computation is implemented in the `computation` module which intentionally avoids wasm dependencies.

 ```rust
 #[wasm_bindgen]